FIFA sued over treatment of Qatar World Cup workers

 He says he was then fired and deported, having earned too little to even repay the original recruitment fee.

 A Qatar government spokesman had no immediate comment.
-It has previously denied exploiting workers and says it is implementing labor reforms.
+It has previously denied exploiting workers and says it is implementing labour reforms.

 A FIFA spokeswoman confirmed receiving a legal letter laying out the case.
 She said FIFA's "position on this matter is well-known", pointing to plans under discussion to set up a group to monitor working conditions in Qatar.